 No costume DLC for me!

 I love having the opportunity to review these games pre-release, but it’s so annoying when I know that if I wait a few more weeks until it’s released, then I’ll be able to play the game with some silly costume DLCs!
-I loved the first two games as they came with all of the previous DLC due to them being remasters of the PS3 editions, yet Trails of Cold Steel III didn’t come with any on the PS4 as it was new, but the Switch edition once again came packed with a bunch of free decorative DLC to play with.
-As far as I’m aware, there will be day one DLC to expand your dressing up options and the Digital Deluxe edition comes with some as well (over 70 pieces).
+I loved the first two games as they came with all of the previous DLC due to them being remasters of the PS3 editions, yet Trails of Cold Steel III didn’t come with any on the PS4 as it was new, but the Switch edition (which launched later) came packed with a bunch of free decorative DLC to play with.
+As far as I’m aware, there will be day-one DLC to expand your dressing up options, and the Digital Deluxe edition comes with some as well (over 70 pieces).

 However, once you complete the game and you get a long list of things you can carry over, you have the option for alternative costumes.
 Two of which stood out, Rean and Emma’s Astral Forms.
 These are basically the two characters stark naked (with no reproductive organs) but with a few glowing tattoos on their bodies.
 Clearly, these became my outfits of choice for the second playthrough!
 Disappointingly, there’s a lack of costumes for the old class VII and new characters other than maybe removing a hat or glasses.
 I imagine the majority of their new get-ups will be in the form of paid DLC.

 As with the previous game, you’ll also find many new hair colours for your team in chests and shops around the world, allowing you to change the hair colour into whatever you want it to be.
 I found it quite funny as the team constantly question Rean’s hair colour (for reasons I won’t say), yet I turned it back to the normal colour almost as soon as I found him due to finding his original hair somewhere.